Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. Save the file and run a few test cases to verify that the code debugged by GitHub Copilot is working as expected.

-This completes Challenge 1.
-You've successfully set up GitHub Copilot and explored its basic functionalities.
-In the next challenge, you'll delve into more advanced features and code generation with Copilot.